mips171/kewpie/Readme.md

 ## Usage

-Here's a simple example demonstrating how to use the Kewpie queue:
+Here's a simple example demonstrating how to use the Kewpie queue to queeue some integers.

 ```go
 package main